 Be sure to grab your video’s address.
 You’ll need it in the next step.
 It’s in “Share.”

 On my MacBook Pro, I use “Control/Shift/4” to draw out a box of exactly what I want to capture.
 By controlling exactly what I capture, I don’t have to go into an image editor to trim it up.

 If you’re on a PC, click here for some tips around “Print Screen” button to capture your screen.

-Here’s my video screenshot.
-I played a second or two into the video uploaded to YouTube to capture a basic smile.
+Here’s Alli’s video screenshot.
+She played a second or two into the video uploaded to YouTube to capture a basic smile.

 4B.
-Send video from your day-to-day inbox (if you can).
+Send video in email from your day-to-day inbox (if you can).